 Avinash, 42, stood at the edge of his seven acres of farmland at Orhanpur village in Nawada district of Bihar, staring at what could have been land full of paddy swaying in the light breeze, golden in the reflection of the rising sun.
 Despite being barely 10 km from the district headquarters and situated close to a rivulet, he could sow paddy in less than three-quarters of the land due to the significantly delayed monsoon this year.
-A deficient monsoon in the sowing period, followed by excess rainfall around harvest time, played havoc with the crops of most farmers this kharif season.
+A deficient monsoon in the sowing period, followed by excess rainfall around harvest time, played havoc with the crops of food which most farmers this kharif season.

 What is ironic in Avinash’s case is that until about five years ago, he was running a franchise of four junior schools in the National Capital Territory.
 First, demonetisation, then the Covid-19 pandemic forced him to put the lock on all but one school.
 To earn a living, he turned to farming and shifted base to his ancestral village in Bihar.